rafikurnia/rafikurnia.github.io/index.md

 Welcome to this page!
-My name is Rafi and I created this page to share anything about things I learned, explored, and thoughts.
+My name is Rafi and I created this page to share anything about things I learned, explored, and thought.

 Check them out:
 <ul>